 Who, why, what?

 I enjoy writing, whether I do it well or not is for the reader to judge.
-Here, I share common interests in wildlife and conservation; urban wildlife in particular.
-This is about sharing our enthusiasm for the world around us.
-Making things a little greener on my small patch of the world.
+Here, I share common interests in wildlife and conservation – urban wildlife in particular.
+Sharing my enthusiasm for the world around us.

 Why subscribe?

 It’s by no means compulsory, but it is free, and will remain so.
 By subscribing you will never miss an update or new article.
 Every new edition goes directly to your inbox, usually late morning on a Sunday.
-It’s safe too - this isn’t one of those social media sites (you know who) who gather and sell your personal data.
-Privacy is baked in and you can check out at any time.
+It’s safe too - this isn’t one of those social media sites (you know who) that gathers and sells your personal data.
+Privacy is baked in and you can opt out at any time.

 If you know someone who might also be interested by these articles, please draw it to their attention - that would be nice, and thank you in advance.